LitalBazov/Trainer-Assist/ProjectReadme.md

 There is a folder called uploads which holds all the users ulpoaded photo's, after running the seed there will be three pictures of the seed users.

 ### Overview
-New users can sign up as trainee or trainers. trainee's can view the trainers list within the site rate them , specify fields of specialty , see how other trainee's rated them and set up a training session with their selected trainer
+New users can sign up as trainee or trainers.edit their own details and upload a profile picture. trainee's can view the trainers list within the site rate them , specify fields of specialty , see how other trainee's rated them and set up a training session with their selected trainer
 Trainers can view the trainning session requested by the trainee's allow them or dissaprove them.
 Trainer can also add or change their specialties.